Her Way: A Portrait of My Mother

 Now, just a day and a half later, I was peering over my mask through racking sobs and tears.
 The world had changed forever.
 My gaze shifted back to my mother.
 She almost looks like she’s sleeping, I thought, and understood I was looking for chest rise.
 I forced myself to turn back to the woman in blue scrubs.
 “She was not alone,” the nurse said, her mask sucking in and out with each word.
 I wanted to scream aloud, “These damn masks make this an even more grotesque nightmare!”
 “Another nurse was with her,” she continued.
 “She was holding her hand and talking to her in her last moments.”

-It should have been me.
+It should have been me holding her hand.
 I should have known.

 * * *

+Her first name was “Mary Jane,” as opposed “Mary” with a middle name of “Jane,” a mistake she often corrected with annoyance.
+“Mrs. Whitstock” was her preferred title.
 My Dad called her “Peaches” or “MJ.”
-The caregivers, among themselves, also referred to her as “MJ.”
+Among themselves, the caregivers, Dorothy, Heather and Kimmie also referred to her as “MJ” or else "Miss Mary Jane."
 My siblings and I called her “Mom.”
-Her first name was “Mary Jane,” as opposed “Mary” with a middle name of “Jane,” a mistake she often corrected, much to her annoyance.
-“Mrs. Whitstock” was her preferred title.
-She permitted a select group to call her “Nan,” even if they weren’t her grandchildren.
+A select group was permitted to call her “Nan,” even if they weren’t her grandchildren.
+Siri L. was at the top of that list!
 Descriptions of her range from strong-minded and feisty to generous and sweet.
 Infamous for her opinions, she also touched the hearts of many.
-Others have said she was a fearless woman who taught them what it meant to be strong and independent.
+Some have said she was a fearless woman who taught them what it meant to be strong and independent.

 As one of our friends later wrote, “It is so hard to comprehend the loss of Nan.
 This is a woman that I thought we would never lose.”

 My mother will forever hold a place in my thoughts.
-There are plenty of questions I meant to ask and so many new ones now she’s gone.
+There are plenty of questions I could have asked and so many new ones now she’s gone.
 I regret the times I meant to call her, but the day just got away from me.

 * * *

 Mary Jane Whitstock lived life her way.
 She’s back with Dad now.
 Sam makes voicemail music videos.
 The following is a link to the last one he made of, and for, Nan.
-Recliner:https://www.youtube.com/watch?v=RWQAOfnnF3A
+Recliner: